Storm in the Heartland

+Content

+"How Much" was originally recorded by co-writer Danny Tate for his 1992 self-titled album.

-"Only God (Could Stop Me Loving You)" was recorded in 1998 by Lari White as a duet with Toby Keith on White's album Stepping Stone, and again in 2002 by the Canadian country band Emerson Drive on their self-titled album.
+"Only God (Could Stop Me Loving You)" was later recorded by Chris Ward for his 1996 album One Step Beyond, by Lari White as a duet with Toby Keith on White's 1998 album Stepping Stone, and by the Canadian country band Emerson Drive on their 2002 self-titled album.
 Emerson Drive's rendition was released as a single in 2003.

 Critical reception

-Stephen Thomas Erlewine of Allmusic rated the album three stars out of five, saying that he considered it an improvement over It Won't Be the Last.
+Stephen Thomas Erlewine of AllMusic said that he considered the album an improvement over It Won't Be the Last.
 Chris Dickinson of New Country magazine gave it 2 out of 5.
 He wrote that "On Storm in the Heartland, Cyrus kept the pop, the rock, the bombast, and the bluster, but tossed out the memorable hooks."
 He thought that the album lacked personality and had "cluttered" production, but praised "A Heart with Your Name on It" and "Roll Me Over" as "fun", and "Patsy Come Home" as "sentimental but moving."
 Giving it a "C", Alanna Nash of Entertainment Weekly wrote that Cyrus "sticks to the tried-and-true" but added that "the yahoo factor figures heavily on 'Redneck Heaven'[…]and on 'The Past,' Cyrus misses his notes by a mile.
 An achy-breaky embarrassment."